aplteam/Tatin/docs/TatinUserSettings.md

 `maintainer`

-: The email address of themaintainer of your packages (most likely your email address).
+: The email address of the maintainer of your packages (most likely your email address).

 `source`